kushalviit/Linear-Algebra-Practice/README.md

 Though the book uses python for coding, this repository/work is being aimed at creating both Python and C++ codes.

-This is currently a work in progress, so you may find parts of code not working.Do read the commit messages for more info.
+This is currently work in progress, so you may find parts of code not working.Do read the commit messages for more info.

 Please bear with me until its completely up and out.